anna-dor-plumsail/documents-docs/source/document-generation/docx/tables.rst

 You can create table columns dynamically from arrays by just adding a single tag into the template document.
 The templating engine is smart enough to understand what content needs to be duplicated.

-download the source document and the result document for this example in `the dynamic table columns demo <./demos.html#dynamic-table-columns>`_.
+Download the source document and the result document for this example in `the dynamic table columns demo <./demos.html#dynamic-table-columns>`_.
 Description of the example is below.

 Let us take an object containing information about a company and a list of employees working there.
 Each employee object contains a name and an array of detailed information about the employee.